- 28 September 2011 | Surfing

 Google Earth lets you fly anywhere on Earth to view satellite imagery, maps, terrain, 3D buildings, from galaxies in outer space to the canyons of the ocean.
 You can pin places you think that may have never been surfed before and could deliver good waves.
 Of course, the conditions should be checked in different tides and with changing swell and wind directions.

 Despite the low temperatures, there's a solid surf community and surfing lifestyle in Tofino.
-The Google Earth commercial titled "Search On - The Tofino Riders: A 1,000 Year-Old-Wave" is available here.
+Watch the Google Earth commercial titled "Search On - The Tofino Riders: A 1,000 Year-Old-Wave".